Some people like to label military members as rich, but the reality is quite the opposite.

 - IT Technician

 Can you be rich in the military?
 Yes, but not through relying on a paycheck alone.
-Whether you’re in the military or not, this is the secret to becoming rich:
+The key to financial success, whether in the military or not, involves:

-- Save your money: (You can build up your savings account by just living on a smaller percentage of your income.
-I try to save at least 20% in my monthly budget.)
+- Save your money: Allocate a percentage of your income to savings (aim for at least 20% in your monthly budget).

-- Try to save some of your BAH if you can find cheaper housing.
+- Save some of your BAH by finding cost-effective housing.

-- Take advantage of free/ cheap entertainment on base.
+- Take advantage of free or affordable entertainment on base.

 - Side Hustle Ideas: Ways to Make Money On the Side